cldm/cldm/README.md

 Then **CLDM** download the exact versions of dependencies for a given library and version, and puts them in a filesystem directory.
 After that, pushes their `.asd` definitions to `asdf:*central-registry*` and from that point on asdf is in charge.

-For instance, here is the library description `.cld` file for some versions of the **Hunchentoot** CL web server:
+For instance, here is the library description `.cld` file for some versions of the **CLDM** library:

 ```lisp
 (cldm:deflibrary cldm